+Our experts highlight the things to come in super, managed funds, ETFs, property and banking.
 All in all it looks as though 2013 will present some good investment opportunities.
 To take advantgage of the things to come, you’ll need the right investment vehicles.
 Which is what Best of the Best is all about.
 A good product means value for money.

 But don’t just take our word for it.
 It’s important that you agree too – so you’ll find the methodology for each of the awards next to the tables in our Best of the Best issue.
 It’s this transparency that we hope helps you determine what products are right for you.

 With thousands of products from hundreds of different institutions, Money – with the assistance of our research partners – has identified 103 gold winners.

 Here’s a little taste of Money’s Best of the Best categories and winners for 2013:

 Cheapest Home Loans: UBank (Bank); Pacific Mortgage Group (Non-Bank) Money says: What’s interesting about UBank’s UHomeLoan is that it offers more than just a fee-free redraw facility and flexibility in repayments.

 Cheapest three-year fixed home loans: UBank (Bank); EMoney (Non-Bank) Money says: Last year’s gold winner, ME Bank, lost out only marginally to UBank, a subsidiary of NAB.
 UBank’s home loans are only available online and for refinancing.

 Cheapest Home Loan Package: Suncorp (Bank); Newcastle Permanent (Non-Bank) Money says: The majority of all new mortgages written by the major banks have been packaged home loans.
 The beauty of a package is a fully featured home loan plus a whole lot of other financial perks at a discounted rate.